rtdoh55/Capstone-Code/README.md

 ### Inflection Points
 This parameter is used to find the number of inflection points in our data.
 This was done using numpy gradient twice to find the second derivative Then I used np.sign to find the signs of the second derivative.
 This is because when the second derivative changes sign it is an inflection point.
 So I used np.diff to subtract the neighboring values and find where the values were either 2 or -2 and these would be the inflection points.
 ### Area Growth Rate
+The Area growth rate is used to find the area growth from after 80% of the peak energy subtracted from the area growth if the energy remained at the peak.
+This was done by multiplying the amount of data points from the 80% of the peak to the end by the peak value and then adding add the values from the peak to the tail.
+Then subtracting the peak area from the area of the growth from the 80% of the value.